isaacyakl/brandojs/README.md

 ## ➤ Usage

-Create a new background changer by calling the [`create()`](https://brandojs.isaacyakl.com/docs/functions/create.html) function on the [`bRando`](https://brandojs.isaacyakl.com/docs/classes/bRando.html) library and passing it an [`options`](https://brandojs.isaacyakl.com/docs/interfaces/Options.html) object containing the desired settings.
+Create a new background changer by calling the [`create()`](https://brandojs.isaacyakl.com/docs/functions/create.html) function from the bRando library and passing it an [`options`](https://brandojs.isaacyakl.com/docs/interfaces/Options.html) object containing the desired settings.

 ```javascript
 const options = {